qbrilliance/qristal-core/examples/README.md

 An example demonstrating setting up a pipeline of circuit optimization passes when using Qristal.

+`cudaq_qft.py`

+Running QFT circuit constructed by the Qristal circuit builder on a CUDA Quantum simulator backend.
+Required CUDA Quantum support.

 ## C++ with CUDA Quantum ##

 A number of additional examples are only installed when Qristal is built with CUDA Quantum support.
 None of these examples has noise enabled.

+`cudaq_qft`

+Running QFT circuit constructed by the Qristal circuit builder on a CUDA Quantum simulator backend.

 `benchmark1_cudaq`